Skip to main content

 See more benznidazole drug interactions here

-Antibiotics That Can Interact With Alcohol
+Antibiotics That May Interact With Alcohol

 *Note: This is not a complete list; always check with your pharmacist for possible drug-alcohol interactions each time you fill a new prescription or buy an over-the-counter medication, herbal product, or vitamin.
+Do not stop any treatment on your own; check with your healthcare provider first.

 Can you drink alcohol with amoxicillin?